-The RA, should consider providing the following information to the valuer in order decrease the time for an answer from the valuer, subject to the RA's assessment on how the provision of specific pieces of information may jeopardize the effectiveness of the valuation or the resolution action:
+The RA should consider providing the following information to the valuer in order decrease the time for an answer from the valuer, subject to the RA's assessment on how providing specific pieces of information may jeopardise the effectiveness of the valuation or the resolution action:

-- Background: overview of institution's size, operations, geographical presence, financial condition, including factors requiring the valuation, and resolution reasons. - Scope of Work: detailed description of assets, liabilities, and financial instruments to be valued, and any special additional requirements. - Technical Requirements: RA's expectation for valuer's expertise in financial valuation methodologies, regulatory frameworks, and experience in similar resolution cases. - Submission Instructions: formats, deadlines, and contact information for tender document submission. - Evaluation Criteria: technical expertise, experience, methodology, conflict-of-interest compliance, fees, etc. - Conflict of Interest Disclosure: guidance on identifying, disclosing, and managing conflicts of interest. - Access to Information: data, documents, and information access, restrictions, and confidentiality requirements. - Terms and Conditions: additional terms governing the tender process, such as confidentiality agreements or liability limitations. - 64 Irrespective of the approach chosen, RAs should, as a best practice, ask from all candidate valuers to provide a self-assessment regarding the conflict of interests.
-RAs should have in place procedures to review those self-assessments provided by candidate valuers.
+- Background: overview of institution's size, operations, geographical presence, financial condition, including factors requiring the valuation, and resolution reasons. - Scope of Work: detailed description of assets, liabilities and financial instruments to be valued, and any special additional requirements. - Technical Requirements: RA's expectation for valuer's expertise in financial valuation methodologies, regulatory frameworks and experience in similar resolution cases. - Submission Instructions: formats, deadlines and contact information for tender document submission. - Evaluation Criteria: technical expertise, experience, methodology, conflict-of-interest compliance, fees, etc. - Conflict-of-Interest Disclosure: guidance on identifying, disclosing and managing Col. - Access to Information: data, documents and information access, restrictions and confidentiality requirements. - Terms and Conditions: additional terms governing the tender process, such as confidentiality agreements or liability limitations. - 64 Irrespective of the approach chosen, RAs should, as a best practice, ask from all candidate valuers to provide a self-assessment of the Col. RAs should have in place procedures to review those self-assessments provided by candidate valuers.
 Further details of this are outlined in Chapter 4. - 65 As part of the tendering process, RA's will typically ask the valuers to provide a bid containing details on intended team structure, relevant and up-to-date experience, and the economic terms of the assignment.
 Provided their independence is confirmed, RAs should apply a decision mechanism to assess and compare incoming bids. - 66 RAs will then, based on their assessment, select the preferred provider and finalise the valuation engagement or contract for services.
-The independence of the valuer should be guaranteed also during the execution of the valuation services. - 67 Resolution authorities should make internal arrangements regarding the relevant timing of when to commence a specific procurement for valuation services.
+The independence of the valuer should also be guaranteed during the execution of the valuation services. - 67 RAs should make internal arrangements for the relevant timing of when to commence a specific procurement for valuation services.
 This should reflect the inevitable time lags between procuring an independent valuer and obtaining any meaningful valuation results to support the resolution actions.

-4. Assessment of valuer's independence
+Assessment of valuer's independence